PV-Lab/hte_degradation_chamber/README.md

 ## Attribution

 License information:
-- uc480_XX.vi files are part of the programming interface of ThorLabs cameras that is distributed by ThorLabs.
-- All the other content and the implementation of aging chambers according to the instructions described here is under MIT license.
+- The content in the repository under MIT license

 If you implement aging chambers or use the codes distributed in this repository, please acknowledge use of this work with the appropiate citation to the repository and research article.